 Inclination means that you or someone else may have caught your spouse with another person in public, showing them affection.
 Opportunity means that the cheating spouse may have had an ample amount of time to cheat, such as renting a hotel room to spend time with their partner.
 A licensed private investigator can be instrumental in obtaining the proof required to prove adultery in court.

-Horton & Goodman, LLC: We Can Help
+Horton & Associates, LLC: We Can Help

 If you believe that your spouse is committing adultery and need assistance in the divorce process, we are here to help.
-Horton & Goodman, LLC is experienced in navigating at-fault divorces and assisting individuals streamline the separation process.
+Horton & Associates, LLC is experienced in navigating at-fault divorces and assisting individuals streamline the separation process.